You may have heard of a new trend in test prep: games. That’s right—studying for your SAT by playing computer (and even phone) games!

-There are also many SAT games that are very focused on vocab.
-While a diverse vocab is still important for the SAT, the revised test places much less emphasis on knowing arcane words out-of-context.
+There are many SAT games that are very focused on vocab.
+However, while a diverse vocab is still important for the SAT, the revised test places much less emphasis on knowing arcane words out-of-context.
 So exclusively “SAT Vocab” focused games may not have much utility for you.

 STOP before you play bad SAT games!

 There are, in general, three things that make for a good prep game.